 The aim of this highly selective, multi-disciplinary and international program in Global Business Law is to provide in-depth analysis of the issues involved in the global market, with a European perspective.
 The program is specially designed for a small group of advanced students of law and political science from Europe and the United States.

 Students may apply to participate after they have completed two years at Duke Law School.
 In exceptional cases, students may participate after completing the first year at Duke Law School.

-Please complete the application and return it to the Director of Overseas Programs, along with a resume, a copy of your transcript, and a one-page “statement of intent” detailing why you wish to enroll in the JD/Master program.
+Please complete the application and return it to the Associate Dean for International Studies, along with a resume, a copy of your transcript, and a one-page “statement of intent” detailing why you wish to enroll in the JD/Master program.

 An administrative committee will review your file, and you will be notified whether or not you have been selected to participate in the program.
-The Associate Dean or Assistant Dean for International Studies will be glad to provide additional information.
-Final selections will be announced no later than the first day of classes of the Fall semester.
 Students selected for the program will also be required to complete and submit application information required by Sciences Po and will need to be admitted by Sciences Po.
 Once notified of acceptance by Sciences Po, students within one week must submit a letter in writing stating that they will enroll in and attend the JD/Master program.